Fil0x/Fil0x.github.io/_posts/2016-05-18-welcome-to-stockholm.markdown

 categories: stockholm guides
 ---

 This guide is meant to give the Stockholm newcomers, students or not, a place to find all the information they might need.
-For this first draft I went through their KTH student blogs<sup>[1]</sup> and compiled this _raw_  list which I hope with your help can become a full introductory pointer document.
+For this draft I went through the KTH student blogs<sup>[1]</sup> and compiled this _raw_  list which I hope with your help can become a full introductory pointer document.

 Facebook groups